sapegin/washingcode-book/manuscript/book.md

 }
 ```

 The code is now much easier to understand: we know that the component can be in a single state at any time.
-We’ve also fixed a bug in the initial implementation: result with no tweets were treated as no result and the component was showing the “Load tweets” button again.
+We’ve also fixed a bug in the initial implementation: the result with no tweets was treated as no result and the component was showing the “Load tweets” button again.

+This is a very simple [finite-state machine](https://gedd.ski/post/state-machines-in-react/).
+State machines are useful to make logic of your code clear and prevent bugs.

+Proper state machines have events that handle transitions between states, guards that define which transitions are allowed and side effects.

+TODO

 TODO: types

-TODO: Finite-state machines Replace multiple exclusive booleans with a single status variable

 TODO: <Button primary secondary>